llvm/llvm-project/llvm/docs/LangRef.rst

     accessed, during the execution of the function, via pointer values not *based* on the argument or return value.
 This guarantee only holds for memory locations that are *modified*, by any means, during the execution of the function.
+If there are other accesses not based on the argument or return value, the behavior is undefined.
 The attribute on a return value also has additional semantics described below.
+The caller shares the responsibility with the callee for described below.
 The caller shares the responsibility with the callee for ensuring that these requirements are met.
     For further details, please see the discussion of the NoAlias response in :ref:`alias analysis <Must, May,  or No>`.

     Note that this definition of ``noalias`` is intentionally similar to the definition of ``restrict`` in C99 for function arguments.